In ocean freight, LCL shipping stands for Less than Container Load or groupage.

 The most common cause of damage to LCL shipment is insufficient and/or inadequate packing.
 Make sure you prepare your LCL shipment properly to protect your cargo.

 In LCL shipping, all goods must be palletized.
 If you are shipping boxed, crated or loose cargo, these must be place on pallets.

 Loose cargo must be packed in cardboard boxes and/or packing material and placed on pallets.
 Furniture and items that do not fit in boxes are also considered loose cargo and must be wrapped in plastic and also placed on pallets.

-Boxed cargo are goods that are packed into wood crates or plywood boxes which are then placed on pallets.
+Boxed cargo are goods that are packed into wooden crates or plywood boxes which are then placed on pallets.
 Any wood used in packing or pallets must be treated according to standards set by the International Plant Protection Convention (IPPC).

-It is important to know which pallets to use and if your cargo is stackable in order to calculate your shipping charge.
+It is important to know the type and number of pallets to use and if your cargo is stackable in order to calculate your shipping charge.